-Fort Dodge Choral Society is excited to celebrate its 56th season.
-Organized in the spring of 1968 by individuals who were interested in providing an opportunity for the study and performance of challenging sacred and secular choral music compositions; and to participate in the rich cultural environment of the community; Fort Dodge Choral Society is one of the oldest community groups dedicated to the performance of fine choral literature in the state of Iowa.
+Fort Dodge Choral Society was organized in the spring of 1968, by individuals who were interested in providing an opportunity for the study and performance of challenging sacred and secular choral music compositions, to participate in the rich cultural environment of the community,

-FDCS frequently collaborates with area ensembles from several different genres.
-Regular contributors include Jive! for Five and music faculty from Drake University.
-Additionally, the ensemble presents concerts in tandem with the Fort Dodge Area Symphony.
-Other area collaborations include work with Comedia Musica Players, The King Ringers handbell choir, and children's choirs from Fort Dodge's public and parochial schools.
+FDCS frequently collaborates with area ensembles and organizations, including Jive for Five! brass quintet, the music faculty at Drake University, and the Fort Dodge Area Symphony.
+Other area collaborations include work with the Fort Dodge Comedia Musica Players, the King Ringers handbell choir, and children's choirs from Fort Dodge's public and parochial schools.
 As part of its mission to promote musical excellence in the Fort Dodge area, the society has commissioned and debuted choral works from a variety of composers.

 Over the decades, FDCS has established an impressive library of choral music.
 Although music has been borrowed through the years in order to hold down expenses, money has always been budgeted for purchase of quality music.
 Numerous area schools and churches have benefitted from using Choral Society’s library, which includes more than 500 works.